kkanyu/kkanyu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm **Kay** (she/they)!
-I’m a student currently enrolled in the Software Development program at Mohawk College!
+I’m a recent graduate from the Software Development program at Mohawk College!

 Prior to enrolling in formal education for development, I was self-taught HTML, CSS and JavaScript for **hobby web development** on microblogging websites and forums!